chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [-] fix: When suggesting expected types, skip LiteralStr instances or similar
 - [-] fix: Import `import bla as xyz` triggers warning about not exported in all
-- [x] fix: Do not add completion suggestion for expected type when we have `item.` already
 - [-] fix: module-level pytest skip should only be available when caret is on module-level scope
 - [-] feat: When a local field exists with the same name as the parameter, show `param=param` as a suggestion
 - [ ] feat: Replace expected with actual test outcome